dasch-swiss/dsp-tools/README.md

 In VSCode,

 - pylint can be installed as extension (`ms-python.pylint`), and be configured in the VSCode settings.
-- isort can be installed as extension (`ms-python.isort`), and be configured in the VSCode settings.
 - mypy can be installed as extension (`matangover.mypy`), and be configured in the VSCode  settings.
     - (This extension is different from Microsoft's Python extension's mypy functionality, which only lints each file separately, leading to incomplete type checking.)